shellytalis/policy-model-tutorial/textAssets.md

     my_comment_is: "my comment is:"
 }
 ```
-you can find a more in-depth explanation of what each attribute is down below.
+You can find a more in-depth explanation of what each attribute is down below.

 **Note** - every attribute is important and mandatory.
 Skipping an attribute will result in the WC crashing.